jspsych/jsPsych/docs/developers/documentation.md

 Run the command `poetry install` in the root directory of jsPsych to install `mkdocs`, `mkdocs-material`, and their dependencies.

-## Launch a poetry shell

-Poetry installs dependencies in a virtual environment.
-Run `poetry shell` to open a new shell configured to use the virtual environment that poetry generated.

 ## Building a local copy of the docs

-Run `mike deploy [version] -u` to build a new version of the documentation or to override an existing version.
-For example, if you are testing an edit to version `7.2` of the documentation, run `mike deploy 7.2 -u`.
+Run `poetry run mike deploy [version] -u` to build a new version of the documentation or to override an existing version.
+For example, if you are testing an edit to version `7.2` of the documentation, run `poetry mike deploy 7.2 -u`.

 This will build the documentation and commit it directly to the `gh-pages` branch.